Landmarks of Marrakesh: Dar Si Said Museum

 Dar Si Said Museum, also known as the Museum of Moroccan Arts is located to the north of the Bahia Palace, right from the Rue Riad Zitoun el-Jedid.
 It was originally the mansion of Si Said, the brother of Ba Ahmed.
-The collection of the museum is considered to be one of the finest in Morocco, with "jewellery from the High Atlas, the Anti Atlas and the extreme south; carpets from the Haouz and the High Atlas; oil lamps from Taroudannt; blue pottery from Safi and green pottery from Tamgroute; and leatherwork from Marrakesh."
-Among its oldest and most significant artifacts is an early 11th-century marble basin from the late caliphal period of Cordoba, Spain.
+After 1930 it was converted into a museum of Moroccan art and woodcraft.
+The collection of the museum included "jewellery from the High Atlas, the Anti Atlas and the extreme south; carpets from the Haouz and the High Atlas; oil lamps from Taroudannt; blue pottery from Safi and green pottery from Tamgroute; and leatherwork from Marrakesh."
+Until recent renovations, one of its oldest and most significant artifacts was an early 11th-century marble basin from the late caliphal period of Cordoba, Spain.
+Following renovations carried out by the Fondation Nationale des Musées, it was reopened in 2018 as the National Museum of Weaving and Carpets.

 Berber Museum of the Jardin Majorelle

+The former home and villa of Jacques Majorelle, a blue-coloured building within the Majorelle Gardens, was converted into the Berber Museum (Musée Pierre Bergé des Arts Berbères) in 2011, after previously serving as a museum of Islamic art.
+It exhibits a variety of objects of Amazigh (Berber) culture from across different regions of Morocco.

 This museum displays a collection of Berber objects originating from diverse regions of Morocco, from the Rif to the Sahara.
 The former museum of Islamic art, located in the heart of the Majorelle Garden, has been entirely renovated to house the Berber Museum and to preserve this collection of Berber art in conditions of presentation and conservation in accordance with international museum standards.
 The team which guided the conception of the museum is composed of: Salima Naji, architect and anthropologist in Rabat; Romain Simenel, ethnologist, researcher at the Institute for Research and Development in Rabat; Ahmed Skounti, anthropologist at the National Institute of Archeological Sciences and Heritage in Rabat.
 The renovation of the Museum, as well as its scenography, was carried out by the architect Christophe Martin, who also conceived the presentation of the exhibition Yves Saint Laurent and Morocco, seen by over 65,000 visitors.
 At his side, the museologist Björn Dahlström was responsible for coordinating the program of the museum until December 2019.

-With a floor space of over 200 m², the Museum displays more than 600 objects which display aspects of Berber culture in Morocco.
+With a floor space of over 200 m2, the Museum displays more than 600 objects which display aspects of Berber culture in Morocco.
 Maps, explanatory texts (in French, English and Arabic), photographs, archive films and audio-visual documents specifically designed for the museum guide the visitors throughout their journey.
 There are four thematic rooms: 1.
 The Berbers, 2.
 Traditional skills (craftwork, daily objects, festivals or ceremonies), 3.
 Jewels (an exclusive panorama of Berber jewels from Morocco), 4.
 Finery (costumes and weaving, arms, doors, carpets and Berber musical instruments).